Spousal Support After a Divorce: What It Is, How It’s Determined, How to Request It, and Marvin Actions

 Sometimes domestic partnerships may involve one person staying home to care for a family.
 Or both partners may work, but one is clearly the breadwinner.
 In these situations, the partner who earns less may be entitled to receive palimony or have an interest in real or personal property.

-Call Richard Renkin for Your Spousal Support Concerns
+Call Renkin & Associates for Your Spousal Support Concerns

 Our family law attorneys will advocate for your legal rights and represent your financial interests.
 The team is dedicated to serving as your advocate in divorce, mediation and spousal support matters.
 Call (888) 837-3564 or send us an email to schedule a case evaluation.